Bahay na bato: Regional variants

 The style of bahay na bato may also vary by area.
-Each region evolved its own building style, which were in many cases dependent on the materials available.
+Each region evolved its own building style, which was in many cases dependent on the materials available.
 As construction techniques were developed, quarries opened, and kilns constructed, various parts of the country began to show a preference for specific building materials.
 As a result, bahay na bato have several variations along ethnic lines.
-The bahay na bato in Cebu, for example, differs from the one in Ilocos and so on.
+The bahay na bato in Cebu, for example, differs from the one in Ilocos which may include having the façade walls of the second level made up of plastered bricks, but still embedded with a Bahay kubo wooden skeletal frame.
+This style is also present, albeit rarer, outside the north, but with the use of adobe or coral stones instead of northern tradition of brick materials.
+The more common style is having a wooden second level façade popular in the rest of the country outside the north.

 Metro Manila

 Manila, the capital of the Philippines, has some of the most diverse styles and materials of bahay na bato, ranging from the early period of Spanish colonization to the American era.
 Many were destroyed by World War II.
-However, the Metro Manila area still has one of the largest concentrations of bahay na bato houses.
-Most buildings in Manila and Central Luzon were of adobe, a volcanic tuff quarried from the hills, which is entirely different from the material of the same name found in Latin America (adobe in those Hispanic countries refers to mud and straw formed into rectangular blocks which are then dried in the sun).
+The Metro Manila area still has one of the largest concentrations of bahay na bato houses.
+Most buildings in Manila and Central Luzon were of adobe, a volcanic tuff quarried from the hills, which is entirely different from materials of the same name found in Latin America (adobe in those Hispanic countries refers to mud and straw formed into rectangular blocks which are then dried in the sun).

 In Manila, the largest, fanciest, and most prestigious companies eventually established themselves along the Escolta; by the second half of the 19th century it was the most important commercial district in the country.
-The opening of Manila as a free port encouraged British people, Germans, French people, and other foreigners to set up businesses on the Escolta and adjacent streets, and majestic bahay na bato buildings were built.
+The opening of Manila as a free port encouraged British people, Germans, French people, and other foreigners to set up businesses on the Escolta and adjacent streets, causing many majestic bahay na bato buildings to be built.